scottohara/tvmanager/README.md

 On the server side, it's a Ruby Sinatra app.
 There's not much happening on the server though, the only things are a dynamically-generated cache manifest file used for the HTML5 application cache, and import/export services that allows the client-side HTML5 WebSQL database to be backed up/restored (BYO CouchDB database).

-[jQuery](http://jquery.com/) is used throughout, for DOM manipulation & AJAX calls.

-[require.js](http://requirejs.org) is used for asynchronous module loading.

 Requirements
 ============
 * WebKit-based browser, with HTML5 database support